ImaginaryLandscape/django_site_config/README.md

     # if using settings_backend
     'site_config.backends.settings_backend',

+If the model backend is used, the Website, Application, and WebsiteApplication models defined in models.py should appear in the Django admin.
+If the settings backend is used, they should not appear.

 Site specific base templates may also be used if the following context processor is add to `TEMPLATE_CONTEXT_PROCESSORS` in settings.py

     'site_config.context_processors.decide_base_template'

 This sets a new context variable `base_template` so that the contents of your `base.html` template can extend a variable.
 Instead of including all template logic in your projects `base.html` template, you can move this logic to another template (`base_site.html`, for instance) and have `base.html` be:

     {% extends base_template|default:"base_site.html" %}

 Now in much the same way you can override templates (explained later in this document), you can create a `base_site.html` template inside your site's template folder that will be used if present.

 ### GLOBAL SETTINGS in settings.py ###

 SITECONFIG_BACKEND_DEFAULT (optional) = This specifies the default backend that is to be used.
 If this setting is not defined, it defaults to the model_backend.

 Valid values for this are as follows: